russellllaputa/MIRL/README.md

 # [NeurIPS 2023] Masked Image Residual Learning for Scaling Deeper Vision Transformers
-Official implementation of the paper [Masked Image Residual Learning for Scaling Deeper Vision Transformers](https://openreview.net/pdf?id=7WTA298wts)
+This is a PaddlePaddle implementation of the paper [Masked Image Residual Learning for Scaling Deeper Vision Transformers](https://openreview.net/pdf?id=7WTA298wts)
 > Abstract: Deeper Vision Transformers (ViTs) are more challenging to train.
 We expose a degradation problem in deeper layers of ViT when using masked image modeling (MIM) for pre-training.
 To ease the training of deeper ViTs, we introduce a self-supervised learning framework called Masked Image Residual Learning (MIRL),